Jerry Martin provides an overview of how to avoid Football Injuries.

 Research has found that this kind of program, implemented consistently and at least twice per week, can reduce match-day injuries by nearly 30%.
 The key muscles which are most vulnerable during a game of football, including muscles in the back and legs, benefit the most.

 An overlooked source of injuries is running gait.
 The core football skills, from passing to shooting, do not come naturally.
 They have to be learned, and top players have usually practiced those skills from a very young age.
-Running, on the other hand, is rarely learned or practised in a conscious way.
+Running, on the other hand, is rarely learned or practiced consciously.
 Most people take it for granted.
 As a result, many children learn to run in a slightly awkward way, which persists as they get older and begin to play a sport.
-For most people, it is not a problem and may never even be noticed, but in a pro footballer performing at the top level, the extra pressure of an awkward running posture can be enough to cause recurring injuries.
+For most people, it is not a problem and may never even be noticed.
+Still, in a pro footballer performing at the top level, the extra pressure of an awkward running posture can be enough to cause recurring injuries.
 Another cause of an awkward running gait is existing injuries.
 In trying to spare an injury, players often move differently and put pressure on other muscles or joints.

 A physiotherapist can address these issues.
-A skilled physiotherapist can identify even very small imbalances in the way a player moves and correct them through carefully calibrated exercises.
+A skilled physiotherapist can identify even tiny imbalances in the way a player moves and correct them through carefully calibrated exercises.
 Where a player has an existing injury, physios structure the rehabilitation process to avoid creating new injuries.

 If you quote information from this page in your work, then the reference for this page is: